Spain says Italian political uncertainty weighs

-MADRID (Reuters) - Spain will suffer contagion from Italy’s new political turmoil and the government continues to study the need for outside assistance, Spanish Economy Minister Luis de Guindos said on Monday.
+MADRID (Reuters) - Spain will suffer a contagion effect from Italy’s new political turmoil and the government continues to study the need for outside assistance, Spanish Economy Minister Luis de Guindos said on Monday.

-Spain’s risk premium over Germany rose to 436 basis points after Italian Prime Minister Mario Monti announced he would resign and trigger early elections.
-The 10-year Spanish-German spread was up 20 basis points from Friday but still well below a high of over 650 bps hit in July.
+Spain’s risk premium over Germany rose to 436 basis points on Monday after Italian Prime Minister Mario Monti announced he would resign and trigger early elections.
+The 10-year Spanish-German spread was up 20 basis points from Friday but still well below highs of over 650 bps hit in July.

 “Every time there are doubts ... for example today in the case of Italy, when there are uncertainties about the political stability of a neighboring country such as Italy, that immediately affects us,” de Guindos said in an interview with the Spanish state radio.